zjb1001/rpcProve/manual.md

    ```
    make rpc_server
    ```
-   This compiles the C source file into an executable RPC server.
+   This compiles the C source files into an executable RPC server.

 2. **Prepare the Python client**
    ```